nefarius/wdkwhere/README.md

 ## Usage examples

-To display the help text and see all available flags run either `wdkwhere query --help` or `wdkwhere run --help`.
+To display the help text and see all available flags run either
+- `wdkwhere query --help` or
+- `wdkwhere run --help` or
+- `wdkwhere open --help`

 ### Basic usage